Revelation 4:6-7 – Four Beasts – Part 3

 Heb 12:29 For our God is a consuming fire.

-Our battles begins in the flesh but then they go beyond that.
-But we will not be entrusted with “fire from between the cherubims and entrusted to carry on a heavenly battle until we have first judged the weaknesses of our flesh.
+Our battles begins in the flesh, but then they go beyond that.
+We will not be entrusted with “fire from between the cherubims and entrusted to carry on a heavenly battle until we have first judged the weaknesses of our flesh.

 Gal 5:19 Now the works of the flesh are manifest, which are these; Adultery, fornication, uncleanness, lasciviousness,